Singapore has a thriving business sector that encourages start-up companies and organisations to get involved in with.

 A start-up company or organisation, however, must be able to prove its business rationale, viability, and sustainability to be eligible for a government grant or private investment funding.

-This article provides a short description of a variety of grants, schemes, and financing options – both from the government agencies and private sectors – to make Singapore company formation easier.
+Find out the variety of grants, schemes, and financing options available – both from the government agencies and private sectors – to make Singapore company formation easier.

 Government Cash Grants